Indian Armed Forces: Electronic-warfare, Cyber-warfare, military hardware

 The DRDO's avionics programme has been a success story with its mission computers, radar warning receivers, high accuracy direction finding pods, synthetic aperture radar, Active Phased Array Radar, airborne jammers and flight instrumentation in use across a wide variety of Indian Air Force aircraft and satellites.
 DRDO labs have developed many electronic warfare systems for IAF and the Indian Army and high-performance Sonar systems for the navy.

-DRDO also developed other critical military hardware, such as the Arjun Main Battle Tank, and is engaged in the development of the future Infantry Combat Vehicle, the "Abhay".
+DRDO also developed other critical military hardware, such as the Arjun Main Battle Tank, and is engaged in the development of a future Infantry Combat Vehicle.
 The DRDO is also a member of the trials teams for the T-72 upgrade and its fire control systems.
 INSAS, India's de facto standard small arms family including assault rifle, light machine guns and carbine, is developed at the Armament Research and Development Establishment, a DRDO laboratory.
 ARDE also worked on the development of Pinaka Multi Barrel Rocket Launcher, which has a maximum range of 39 km – 40 km and can fire a salvo of 12 high-explosive rockets in 44 seconds, neutralising a target area of 3.9 square km.
 This project was one of the first major Indian defence projects involving the Private sector.

 India has created the Defence Cyber Agency, which has the responsibility of conducting Cyberwarfare.